-STAR+PLUS allows disabled adults and elderly Texans, aged 65 or older, that require a nursing facility level of care, to reside at home, adult foster care, or in assisted living residences and receive care services in those locations.
-Under this Medicaid waiver, both medical care and non-medical long term care services are covered.
+STAR+PLUS allows disabled adults and elderly Texans, age 65 or older, who require a nursing facility level of care to reside at home, adult foster care, or in assisted living residences and receive care services in those locations.
+Under this Medicaid waiver, both medical care and non-medical long-term care services are covered.
 Benefits such as personal care, adult day care, assistance for home modifications, and personal emergency response systems are available.

 Candidates must have a need for care services typically provided in nursing homes.
 This means they are unable to manage their activities of daily living without significant assistance or they require full time medical supervision.
 A more formal definition of nursing home level of care is available here.
 All candidates require an assessment of their needs.

-Under STAR+PLUS traditional health care and long-term care support are integrated.
+Under STAR+PLUS, traditional health care and long-term care support are integrated.
 Accordingly, in addition to service coordination, the program helps pay for a broad range of medical and care services, including:

 The STAR+PLUS program is available statewide.
 One can learn more about this program on the STAR+PLUS website or by contacting your local Area Agency on Aging.
-To apply for this Waiver or Texas Medicaid (if not already enrolled), one should visit the Your Texas Benefits website.
+To apply for this waiver or Texas Medicaid (if not already enrolled), one should visit the Your Texas Benefits website.